H.K. Wah Yuen Investment (華源置業) – Leading Property Developer in the 1950s and 1960s

 Earlier on the website, we covered the careers of the Chung brothers, whose “E.Wah Aik Sang” (怡華益新) earned them the title of “king of industrial buildings”.
-Before founding E.Wah and Aik Sang, the two brothers launched Hongkong Wah Yuen Investment, a leading property development firm active in the 1950s and 1960s which had developed a number of residential and industrial buildings, most of which are still standing today.
+Before founding E.Wah and Aik Sang, the two brothers launched Hongkong Wah Yuen Investment, a leading property development firm active in the 1950s and 1960s which had developed a number of residential and industrial buildings, most of which has the character “Wah” in its names and are still standing today.
 Incorporated in 1955 with HK$10 million in capital, Wah Yuen was one of the top 14 property developers by capital at the time alongside Henry Fok’s National Investment, K.C.
 Wong’s Dah Yuan Real Estate, Lee Hysan Estate and Tai Cheung (see articles).

 Ad for Wah Yuen’s Tsim Sha Tsui Mansion in 1959 (KSEN, 1959-11-28)